harjoitukset/typescript-sorting-repositories/readme.md

 ## The GitHub terms of service

 Tehtävässä hyödynnetään GitHubin avointa rajapintaa repositorioiden nimien listaamiseksi.
-Ladattavaa dataa sekä GitHubin rajapintaa koskee [GitHubin käyttöehdot](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service).
+Käytettyä dataa sekä GitHubin rajapintaa koskee [GitHubin käyttöehdot](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service).

 > *"Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your Account's access to the API.
 GitHub, in our sole discretion, will determine abuse or excessive usage of the API.
 We will make a reasonable attempt to warn you via email prior to suspension."*
 >